The Diana Project™

 Given the vital importance of women entrepreneurs for wealth creation, innovation and economic advancement throughout the world, Diana International provides a platform for researchers to develop, conduct and share a global research agenda.

-Save the Date: 2019 Diana International Research Conference
+Call for Papers: 2019 Diana International Research Conference

 June 2-5, 2019 at Babson College, Wellesley, MA